MustansirNisar/Python-Games/README.md

 Enjoy the game and see if you can guess the word before the hangman is fully drawn!

 ---
+**4) Tic-Tac-Toe Game**

+Welcome to the Tic-Tac-Toe Game!
+This classic two-player game challenges you to outsmart your opponent by forming a line of three in a 3x3 grid.
+Can you claim victory by strategically placing your marks?

+**How to Play:**

+1. The game is played on a 3x3 grid with two players taking turns.
+2. One player is "X" and the other player is "O".
+Players take turns to choose a position (1-9) on the grid to place their mark.
+The first player to align three of their marks horizontally, vertically, or diagonally wins the game.
+If all 9 positions are filled without a winner, the game ends in a tie.
+Features:

+Input validation to ensure valid and unoccupied positions.
+Real-time display of the game board after each move.
+Clear announcement of the winner or if the game ends in a tie.
+A friendly and engaging user experience.
+Enjoy the game and see if you can outsmart your opponent in this classic battle of wits!

 ### How to Run:
 Clone the repository: git clone https://github.com/MustansirNisar/Python-Games.git